ndau/ndau/README.md

         - If you don't have an account, you can use one from [here](http://bugmenot.com/view/store.docker.com)
         - Run it from `/Applications`
     1. Clone this repo in `~/go/src/github.com/oneiro-ndev/` (required for Go)
-    1. Download github_chaos_deploy from your Oneiro 1password account, put it at the root of your cloned copy of this repo
+    1. Download machine_user_key from your Oneiro 1password account, put it at the root of your cloned copy of this repo

 - install [glide](https://github.com/Masterminds/glide):